IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 - Run the below kubectl command to expose Kubernetes secrets as environment variables.

    ```
-   kubectl set env --from=secret/wallet deployment/{Kubernetes name of the deployment}
+   kubectl set env --from=secret/wallet deployment/{Name of the deployment}
    ```

 ## 7. Access the client application